socialray/makahiki-ktuh/doc/installation.rst

 Start your virtual environment by typing ``workon <environment-name>``.

-Update makahiki_settings.py with the settings related to the competition.
+Update game_settings.py with the settings related to the game.
 Important settings include the CAS authentication server for your organization and your time zone.

-Copy example_settings/local_settings.py.dev to local_settings.py.
-   This file provides additional modules for testing and can be used to override previously defined settings.
+update local_settings.py with any additional settings can be used to override previously defined settings.
 For example, you can specify a different database in this file.

 Type ``python manage.py syncdb --noinput`` to create the database.